less-lab-uva/CS4501-Spring2021/index.md

 # FAQ
 1. **Is this course for me?**
-This is a class for students who have no or limited experience in programming robots but are interested in learning more about how we develop systems that interact with the physical world.
+This is a class for students who have no or limited experience in  robotics but are interested in learning more about how we develop systems that interact with the physical world.
 Note that this is just the second time this course is being delivered, so the material and schedule is likely to be tweaked as the course evolves, so you need to be comfortable taking an exploratory class with us.
 2. **What is this course NOT about?**
 This class is not about AI, mechanical design, or electronic design.
 It is mainly about how to build software that will operate mobile robots in the physical world.
 3. **What is the structure of the course?**